 BMO Financial Group is a highly diversified financial services provider based in North America.
-BMO offers a broad range of products and services directly and through Canadian and non-Canadian subsidiaries, offices, and branches.
-As at October 31, 2019, BMO had more than 12 million customers and more than 45,000 full-time equivalent employees.
-The Bank has approximately 1,500 bank branches in Canada and the United States and operates internationally in major financial markets and trading areas through its offices in a number of jurisdictions around the world.
+BMO provides a broad range of products and services directly and through Canadian and non-Canadian subsidiaries, offices, and branches.
+As at October 31, 2021, BMO had over 12 million customers and approximately 44,000 full-time equivalent employees.
+The Bank has approximately 1,400 bank branches and more than 4,800 automated banking machines, as well as online and mobile digital banking platforms in Canada and the United States.
+It operates internationally in major financial markets and trading areas through its offices in a number of jurisdictions around the world.
 BMO Financial Corp.
 (BFC) is based in Chicago and wholly-owned by Bank of Montreal.
 BFC operates primarily through its subsidiary BMO Harris Bank N.A.
-(BHB), which provides banking, financing, investing, and cash management services in select markets in the United States.
-BMO provides a full range of investment dealer services through entities, including BMO Nesbitt Burns Inc., a major fully integrated Canadian investment dealer, and BMO Capital Markets Corp., Bank of Montreal's wholly-owned registered securities dealer in the United States.
+(BHB), which provides banking, financing, investing, and cash management services in the United States.
+BMO provides a full range of investment dealer services through entities, including BMO Nesbitt Burns Inc., a major fully integrated Canadian investment dealer, and BMO Capital Markets Corp., Bank of Montreal's wholly-owned registered broker dealer in the United States.

 BMO conducts business through three operating groups: Personal and Commercial Banking (P&C), made up of Canadian P&C and U.S. P&C; BMO Wealth Management; and BMO Capital Markets.
-Canadian P&C operates across Canada, providing customers with a wide range of products and services, including banking, lending, treasury management and everyday financial and investment advice to our personal and commercial clients.
-Operating predominately in the U.S. Midwest under the BMO Harris brand, U.S. P&C offers personal and commercial clients banking, lending, and treasury management products and services.
-BMO Wealth Management offers client-focused investment, wealth management and financial services and solutions from mainstream to ultra-high net worth and institutional, with a broad offering of wealth management products and services, including insurance.
-BMO Wealth Amagement is a global business with an active presence in markets across Canada, the United States, Europe, the Middle East and Africa (EMEA) and Asia.
-BMO Capital Markets is a North Americanbased financial services provider offering a complete range of products and services to corporate, institutional and government clients.
-These include equity and debt underwriting, institutional sales and trading, corporate lending and project financing, mergers and acquisitions advisory services, securitization, treasury management, risk management and equity and fixed income research.
+In P&C, personal banking provides customers with a wide range of financial products and services, including deposits, lending, and everyday financial and investment advice through a network of branches, dedicated contact centres, digital banking platforms and automated teller machines.
+Commercial Banking serves clients across Canada and the United States with a comprehensive range of commercial banking products and services, including multiple financing options and treasury and payment solutions, as well as risk management products.
+Commercial bankers are trusted advisors and partners to their clients, offering sector and industry expertise and local presence.
+Canadian P&C operates branches across Canada, while U.S. P&C operates branches predominately in eight states (Illinois, Wisconsin, Missouri, Indiana, Minnesota, Kansas, Arizona and Florida) under the BMO Harris brand.
+In addition, the commercial business provides targeted nationwide coverage for key specialty sectors and has offices in select regional markets.
+BMO Wealth Management serves a full range of clients grow, protect and transition their wealth.
+The asset management business is focused on making a positive impact and delivering innovative client solutions.
+BMO Capital Markets is a North American-based financial services, as well as global market sales and trading solutions.
 Corporate Services consists of Corporate Units and Technology and Operations (T&O).
-Corporate Units provide enterprise-wide expertise, governance and support in a variety of areas, including strategic planning, risk management, finance, legal and regulatory compliance, human resources, communications, marketing, real estate, procurement, data and analytics, and innovation.
-T&O develops, monitors, manages and maintains governance of information technology, and also provides cyber security and operations services.
+Corporate Units provide enterprise-wide expertise, governance and support in a variety of areas, including strategic planning, risk management, finance, legal and regulatory compliance, human resources, communications, marketing, real estate and procurement.
+T&O develops, monitors, manages and maintains governance of information technology, including data and analytics, and provides cyber security and operations servic

-For additional information regarding BMO's businesses, see pages 15, 20, and 32 to 51 of the 2019 MD&A and Note 25 to the 2019 Financial Statements.
-We incorporate these pages and Note by reference.
+For additional information regarding BMO's businesses, see pages 20, and 38 to 57 of the 2021 MD&A and Note 25 to the 2021 Financial Statements.
+The Bank incorporates these pages and Note herein by reference.